Site-decorated model for unconventional frustrated magnets: Ultranarrow phase crossover and two-dimensional spin reversal transition: One dimension

-$H_a$ describes the backbone of the single chain with $\sigma_{i}=\pm1$ (green balls, referred to as \emph{type-a} spins) and $J>0$ the ferromagnetic interaction (red bonds).
-This is the model originally studied by Ising one century ago~\cite{Ising1925}. $H_b$ describes the decorated parts, where $b_i=\pm1$ (gray balls, referred to as \emph{type-b} spins) is coupled to the $i$th type-\emph{a} spin with the antiferromagnetic interaction $J_{ab}<0$ (gray bonds). $h$ depicts the magnetic field, $\mu_a$ and $\mu_b$ the magnetic moments of type-\emph{a} and type-\emph{b} spins, respectively.
-The relationship of $\mu_b > \mu_a > 0$ is used to represent ferrimagnetism---the model is invariant under the sign changes that satisfy $\mu_a\mu_b J_{ab} < 0$, e.g., $\mu_a=2$ and $\mu_b=-3$ in Sr$_3$CuIrO$_6$~\cite{Yin_PRL_Sr3CuIrO6,Yin_g}. $N$ is the total number of the unit cell with $\sigma_{N+1}\equiv\sigma_{1}$, $b_{N+1}\equiv b_{1}$, viz., the periodic boundary condition.
+Here, $H_a$ describes the backbone of the single chain with $\sigma_{i}=\pm1$ (green balls, referred to as type-\emph{a} spins) and $J>0$ the FM interaction (red bonds).
+This is the model that was studied by Ising one century ago~\cite{Ising1925}.
+Also, $H_b$ describes the decorated parts, where $b_i=\pm1$ (gray balls, referred to as type-\emph{b} spins) is coupled to the $i$th type-\emph{a} spin with the AFM interaction $J_{ab}<0$ (gray bonds).
+Further, $h$ depicts the magnetic field and $\mu_a$ and $\mu_b$ the magnetic moments of type-\emph{a} and type-\emph{b} spins, respectively.
+The relationship of $\mu_b > \mu_a > 0$ is used to represent ferrimagnetism---the model is invariant under the sign changes that satisfy $\mu_a\mu_b J_{ab} < 0$, e.g., $\mu_a=2$ and $\mu_b=-3$ in Sr$_3$CuIrO$_6$~\cite{Yin_PRL_Sr3CuIrO6,Yin_g}.
+Finally, $N$ is the total number of the unit cell with $\sigma_{N+1}\equiv\sigma_{1}$, $b_{N+1}\equiv b_{1}$, viz., periodic boundary condition.